realworldocaml/book/en/maps-and-hashtables.md

 │ table │ 2_630_707 │    1.00 │
 └───────┴───────────┴─────────┘
 ```

+These numbers can be made more extreme by increasing the size of the
+tables or the length of the list.

 As you can see, the relative performance of trees and maps depends a
 great deal on the details of how they're used, and so whether to